peterosterlund2/texel/doc/tbprobe.md

   * If the probe returns draw the position is a draw regardless of the half-move clock.

-  * If the probe result is mate in X and X and the half-move clock are small enough to ensure the 50-move rule is irrelevant, the position is mate in X.
+  * If the probe result is mate in X, and X and the half-move clock are small enough to ensure that the 50-move rule is irrelevant, the position is mate in X.

   * If the probe result is mate in X, the value of the position is at least draw regardless of the half-move clock.